 Further south down Lefkada’s southwestern peninsula is the popular beach, Porto Katsiki.
 One of the most popular beaches on the island, due to its beautiful blue water, Porto Katsiki has been dubbed one of the most beautiful beaches in Europe.
 Its name translates as ‘Port of the Goat’ and is allegedly derived from the beach being so awkwardly situated that once only goats could reach it.

 In modern times the beach is much more accessible, primarily by boat, or via the set of 80 steps leading down from the cliffs overlooking the sea.
-Parking is available at the top of the stairs, where you will also find a restaurant with views looking out over the beach and surrounding sea.
+Parking is available at the top of the stairs, where you will also find a restaurant with stunning sea views.